 - More heavily discounted: Has been on the market for longer (launched in January 2012).

-If the count of relative strengths (bullet points above) is taken as a measure, the D4 comes out slightly ahead of the Df (5 : 4 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the D4 emerges as the winner of the match-up (7 : 4 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon G1 X Mark III vs Fujifilm X100S